Twig Adventures

 15 miles

 By 10 am, we were finally ready to resume our hiking.
 The day was beautiful, with clear skies and perfect temperatures.
-A fresh layer of snow dusted the high peaks…right where we’d shortly be walking.
+A fresh layer of snow dusted the high peaks…right where we’d be walking.
 We knew the trail involved several more thousand feet of climbing, back to an elevation over 10,000′, but we weren’t worried.
-This close to a major city, the trails in the Sandia Mountains receive a lot of attention and were well maintained.
+This close to a major city, the trails in the Sandia Mountains received lots of attention and were well maintained.
 Plus, we were feeling good from all the rest and food we’d had over the past 2 days.
 Going up over 10,000′ peaks had become a pretty standard thing on this hike…I think this was our 9th mountain range of such stature.

 We started up the Crest Trail, enjoying easy switchbacks and nice views.
 We quickly met several trail runners, hikers, birders, and even a group that were “exercising” their remote controlled ORV’s.
 In all my time hiking, I’ve never met anyone out for a drive of their toy car on the trail, let alone a group of them.
 Technically we were in a wilderness area where such mechanical things are not allowed but the guys were all very polite and didn’t seem to be doing any harm.
-I guess as long as they have a passion for something that gets them outside and enjoying nature, that’s what counts.
+I guess as long as they had a passion for something that got them outside and enjoying nature, that’s what counted.

 It didn’t take long for us to gain the ridge, where we then had about 7 miles of excellent scenic ridge walking.
 The trail and habitat was a lot like the crest trail in the Manzanos, only in better shape and less overgrown.
-We’d left all the day hikers and runners behind…we didn’t see a single person on the ridge until we got to the tram.
+We left all the day hikers and runners behind, as we didn’t see a single person on the ridge until we got to the tram.
 I guess it was still early in the season and with the fresh snow the night before, no one was up for getting wet feet and sliding around in the mud/snow.
 We enjoyed views south to the Manzanos, west to Mt.
 Taylor, and northeast to the southern Sangre De Cristo’s.
 My Peak Finder app even claimed that Mt.
 Blanca, 4th highest peak in Colorado, was visible but I couldn’t make it out.
 I was very happy to look around and see all these mountains that I had traveled through.
-On my flight from Miami to Phoenix, I’d even taken a picture of the Sandia mountains…a sneak preview of the finish line before I’d even started.
+On my flight from Miami to Phoenix, I’d even taken a picture of the Sandia mountains…a sneak peak of the finish line before I even started.

 Looking west over Albuquerque and towards Mt.
 Taylor and the CDT.